-Trauma-Informed Care for Professionals Working with Youth
+Trauma-Informed Care for Professionals Working with Youth (4-week online course)

 Get oriented to the course, learn the basic definitions of and experiences that lead to trauma, and reflect on potential experiences of trauma with your youth.

 - Lesson 2: What is Trauma?
 (Part 1)

 - Lesson 3: What is Trauma?
 (Part 2)